Jane F. Gentleman: Personal

 In 1959, Jane Forer married Bernard Munk; they had one child.
 In 1967, she married W. Morven Gentleman; they had one child.

 Mary E. Thompson (later, also president of the Statistical Society of Canada) has called Gentleman "a fine role model and mentor."

+She died in February 2023 following a lengthy battle with cancer.

 Works

-Gentleman has written or contributed to more than 180 articles, edited a book, and contributed to five other books, as well as reviewed many works.
+Gentleman wrote or contributed to more than 180 articles, edited a book, and contributed to five other books, as well as reviewed many works.
 Selected works include: